 Results of a recent survey shows consumer behaviour in the online marketplace:

-- 27 per cent of consumers conduct daily online searches for local businesses
+- 27% of consumers conduct daily online searches for local businesses

 - Of daily local searches, 18-34 year olds account for over half.
 Slightly over a quarter of 35-54 year olds conduct daily searches for local businesses.

-- Reviews of local businesses are increasingly important as 86 per cent of consumers report reading reviews
+- Reviews of local businesses are increasingly important as 86% of consumers report reading reviews

-- Responses to reviews also matter; 89 per cent of those surveyed read responses
+- Responses to reviews also matter; 89% of those surveyed read responses

 Here are several steps a small business can take to create excellent localised SEO.
 (NOTE: in this article, each step will be clarified in further detail below.)